thomas-spriggs/cbmc/doc/architectural/goto-program-transformations.md

 the definition of the C language.
 Note that this transformation pass is mandatory in the current implementation, however it may have no effect depending on the command line options specified.

-**TODO: add some more details/hints on what the options of note are**

 _Predecessor pass is [Rewrite Unions]._